SunoikisisDC/SunoikisisDC-2015/Resources/Treebank_data/Hellespont_annotation/README.md

 * if you're on **Mac**: the .dmg file is also installed very easily; I honestly don't remember if they are required by the latest version, but it's always a good idea to have the Xcode utilities installed (some add-ons require them) Unfortunately, though, I have experienced an annoying bug on Yosemite that makes it almost impossible to use the GUI...

+3. open TrEd and install a bunch of useful plugins.
+I would recommend:

+* **PML-Tree Query** (see next question)
+* **Easy Treex**, that will let you see the .treex files

 **IMPORTANT**: in order to load the files, TrEd must be able to find the appropriate schemata.
-The easiest thing is to copy the whole content of the "schemata" subfolder in the same folder where the annotation files are.
+The easiest thing is simply to copy the whole content of the "schemata" subfolder in the same folder where you are keeping the annotation files.

 ##What about querying?